Rate your commitment

 Consider your outlook as the gateway to your success.
 It influences everything you do, or don’t do.

 A strong purpose inspires you to step up, even when it’s uncomfortable.
-So, expect to say “yes” to opportunities that stretch beyond your current capabilities.
+So, expect to say “yes” to opportunities which stretch beyond your current capabilities.

 By the way, no one person is fully committed all the time.
 That’s not sustainable.
 Instead, review which areas of your business deserve your full commitment.
 These areas are aligned with your purpose and will advance your business forward.

 Growth doesn’t occur in isolation.
 Start to surround yourself with people who align with your vision.
-This can be employees, contract workers and a referral network.
+This can be employees, contract workers and your referral network.

-Here’s what you may notice when someone is not fully committed to their business:
+Here’s what you may notice when someone is not fully committed to their accounting practice:

 - Ego.
 Concerns about others opinion or approval.

 - External.
-Emphasizes outer circumstances rather than personal responsibility.
+Emphasizes outer circumstances rather than accept personal responsibility.